-Whenever you find yourself needing to restore large amounts of data, the chances are you’ll be working under pressure to repair your org quickly.
-And stressed people don't make the best decisions.
-Preparing a plan of action now for restoring your org will save you from having to invent a restore process in the middle of a crisis.
+Whenever you find yourself needing to restore business-critical data to your Salesforce orgs, the chances are you’ll be working under pressure to repair your org quickly.
+Preparing a plan of action for restoring your org will save you from having to invent a restore process in the middle of a crisis.

 Probably the worst thing to do after any data loss is to rush in and start restoring data straight away.
 If you haven’t yet understood the cause and scope of the data loss, restoring data to your org might be making matters worse by obscuring what data has been lost and causing confusion.
 So first make sure that the cause of data loss has been identified, contained, and eliminated.

 Then you’re ready to assess the extent and nature of the damage.
 You need to be sure that you know exactly what has been lost or corrupted: which datasets, and which items of metadata.
 You should assess your backups too.
 Verify that the latest backups were successful and the data you plan to restore is sound.
 If you have backups from several points in time, which backup (or backups) do you need to use?

 Once you know exactly what has been lost, you’re ready to plan the best way to restore for the specific data incident you’ve experienced.

 Metadata restoration is an often overlooked but key part of a recovery plan.

 Not every data incident will involve issues with your org’s metadata.
 However, if your metadata has been impacted, it’s best to start by restoring this from your backup first.